Alberta Pandas ice hockey

 The Alberta Pandas ice hockey team represents the University of Alberta in the Canada West Universities Athletic Association of U Sports.
-Since joining U Sports (then called the Canadian Interuniversity Athletics Union, followed by Canadian Interuniversity Sport in 2001) in 1997, the women's ice hockey team has been led by head coach Howie Draper.
-The program has won the most Canada West conference championships with 14 and the most U Sports national championships with eight.
+The team was led by head coach Howie Draper from 1997 (the year the team joined U Sports) until 2023, when Draper left to become head coach of PWHL New York.
+The current head coach is Darren Bilawchuk.
+The program has won the most Canada West conference championships with 15 and the most U Sports national championships with eight.

-On January 25, 2011, it was announced that the 1999-2000 University of Alberta Pandas hockey team would be inducted into the Alberta Hockey Hall of Fame.
+On January 25, 2011, it was announced that the 1999–2000 University of Alberta Pandas hockey team would be inducted into the Alberta Hockey Hall of Fame.

-Early years
+History

 In the era of the First World War, the University of Alberta formed men's ice hockey and women's ice hockey teams.
 The women's team played many community based teams.

 The University of Alberta played the Edmonton Monarchs in the Monarchs first ever game in 1918.

 The city of Edmonton would organize women's ice hockey into three divisions in 1930: junior, intermediate and senior.
 The Edmonton Monarchs and the University of Alberta were the only teams that comprised the senior division.
 In that same year, the University of Alberta would challenge the Edmonton Monarchs for the Alpine Cup.
 The Monarchs prevailed by a 1–0 score.
 By 1934, the University of Alberta was demoted to the intermediate division.

 In 1937, the University of Alberta competed for the Alpine Cup, contested at the Banff Winter Carnival.
 The club lost to the Calgary Avenue Grills team.